After reading the government info I knew seeking advice was best for my pensions

 I am now nearly 60 and was in my mid fifties when I first encountered Unividual and my adviser Greg Harris.
 Over the years of my career I had amassed a number of employer and personal pensions with a variety of providers.
 In fact I had 11 different pensions from my employment and I realised that to have so many and to have all my pensions savings dispersed in such a mess of funds was not sensible.
 I had certainly spread my assets but was not gaining any benefit from having so many small funds.

 I decided that the time had come to look at consolidating my pension savings and after reading the government websites I realised that the only way to get proper advice was to seek an adviser and be prepared to pay for their services so that I could be assured of their impartiality.
-So after some more research I discovered that I needed to seek a Chartered Financial Adviser and began with a google search for this very term.
+So after some more research, I discovered that I needed to seek a Chartered Financial Adviser and began with a google search for this very term.

 How did I choose a financial adviser?

-I decided to stay local because I wanted to be able to meet anyone who might have access to my money and so I whittled down my list to those in a radius of Bristol where I have lived for 35 years.
+I decided to stay local because I wanted to be able to meet anyone who might have access to my money and so I whittled down my list to those within a small radius of Bristol where I have lived for 35 years.
 I contacted Unividual and asked if my situation and my funds were something that they could help me with.
 I was nervous that perhaps I was not in the high net worth bracket and they might laugh at me or dismiss my plea for help, for me having nearly £200k in pensions amassed over 35 years of working, this was a lot of money to me, but I was aware that there are many that earn that in a year and perhaps I was a mere minnow.

-Greg may deal with the kind of folk I was worried that I was not (high net worth etc) but he never once suggested that my situation was not worthy of him or his advice.
+Greg may deal with the kind of folk I was worried that I was not (high net worth etc), but he never once suggested that my situation was not worthy of him or his advice.
 In fact, the opposite was true, he was from the outset, professional, clearly well qualified and was able to adjust his level of explanation of markets, investments etc to match my level of interest and understanding.
-I am a university registrar so I am used to esoteric language, but the language of finance is not my jargon and he was brilliant at putting me at my ease with understanding what he was presenting to me and discussing with me.
+I am a university registrar so I am used to esoteric language, but the language of finance is not my jargon and he was brilliant at putting me at my ease with understanding what he was presenting to me and discussing it with me.

 He explained the way he works and how his fees are paid and I was clear that charges would apply and that some products might earn him commission.
 He explored how much information and paperwork I would want to review in my decision making and has made sure that he keeps to that.
 He knows that I wanted to get rid of the two huge filing drawers that had previously contained my pensions paperwork.